NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition/jasper.rst

 Training
 ~~~~~~~~

-Our current best WER is a 54 layer model trained using speed perturbation and using dense residual connections.
+Our current best WER is a 54 layer model with dense residual connections.
+It was trained on the original LibriSpeech dataset augmented with 3-fold speed perturbation and time/frequency masks (similar to `SpecAugment <https://arxiv.org/abs/1904.08779>`_).
 The first row are results using just the acoustic model via greedy decoding.
 Jasper can be augmented with language models.
 We first use a 6-gram language model to guide beam search for the results in the second row.
 We used a beam width of 2048.
-Alpha = 2.7 and beta = -0.4 were used for the clean subsets, and alpha = 2.8 and beta = 1.2 were used for the other subsets.
+Alpha = 2.0 and beta = -0.2 were used for the clean and the other subsets.
 Lastly, we can rescore the top candidates using a neural language model to obtain sub 3% WER on test-clean.